hackerbayuniversity/Course/tasks/task-4/Solution.md

     ```javascript
     "proxy": "http://localhost:3001/"
     ```
-    This will tell our app server to proxy our API requests to our **task 2** API server.
+    *This will tell our app server to proxy our API requests to our **task 2** API server.*
 * Let's see if this works, we will use a library called `axios` to make requests.
-Inside your `frontend` folder run.
+Inside your `frontend` folder open the command line and run.
     ```bash
     npm install axios
     ```
-* Now bring `axios` to `App.js` and create a POST request inside our submit function.
+* Now bring `axios` to `src/App.js` and create a POST request inside the submit function.
     ```javascript
     // Other code...
     import axios from 'axios';